My love of antique quilts has led me into a life as an author, teacher, lecturer and designer of traditional fabric lines.

 In April of 2000, I taped episode #603 of ‘Simply Quilts’ with Alex Anderson.
 I have taped two episodes of ‘Love of Quilting’ with Fons & Porter, #1408 (Cinnamon Stars) and #1805 (Triangle Roundup), these programs air on PBS.
 In August of 2010, I taped episode #808 for ‘The Quilt Show’, an online subscription quilt channel.

-I live in Nebraska City, Nebraska with husband Russ and now one kitty, Chloe.
+I live in Nebraska City, Nebraska with husband Russ and now two new kitties (adopted from the Humane Society in Omaha 7/10/18) Socks and Abbie.